-Thanks to the support of donors to the Recommended Charity Fund, Compassion in World Farming USA continued their work to end factory farming using bold and innovative strategies.
+Thanks to the support of donors to the Recommended Charity Fund, Compassion USA continued their work to end factory farming using bold and innovative strategies.
 Last October, they published their second annual EggTrack report.
 This unique tool aims to ensure that companies will stick to their cage-free commitments on or ahead of schedule via increased accountability and transparency.
 They also launched ChickenTrack, a tool that will track the progress of broiler chicken welfare commitments.
-After close collaboration with Compassion, Wayne Farms announced substantial prioritization and increased the distribution of their first-ever higher-welfare chicken products.
+After close collaboration with Compassion USA, Wayne Farms announced substantial prioritization and increased the distribution of their first-ever higher-welfare chicken products.

 Faunalytics completed four major studies in 2018 relating to farmed animals and various “meta” topics.
 They used their Recommended Charity Fund grant to expand their work on donor profiling and behavior.
 Specifically, they reanalyzed a dataset provided by the Blackbaud Institute and Edge Research to obtain a detailed profile of people who donate to animal causes.
 The results helped Faunalytics plan more research in this important area of animal advocacy and provided valuable resources to the movement as a whole.

 In November, Faunalytics completed the data collection on their own study of donor behavior to provide an in-depth look at the people who donate to animal causes.
 The study, which is based on a representative sample of U.S. donors to animal causes, includes an analysis of why and how donors give.
 Results from this new study will be published in the first quarter of 2019.